 Barbara J. & Jerome R. Cox, Jr. Professor of Computer Science

-(CDAC-ACCS) Foundation Award 2009, WiMAX Forum Individual Contribution Award 2008, 2014 Distinguished Alumnus Award from Indian Institute of Science Bangalore Alumni Association, and ranks among the top 90 in CiteSeerX's list of Most Cited Authors in Computer Science.
-Previously, he was the CTO and one of the co-founders of Nayna Networks, Inc - a next generation telecommunications systems company in San Jose, CA. He was a Senior Consulting Engineer at Digital Equipment Corporation in Littleton, Mass. and then a professor of Computer and Information Sciences at Ohio State University in Columbus, Ohio.
+Jain is a Life Fellow of IEEE, a Fellow of ACM, a Fellow of AAAS, a winner of 2017 ACM SIGCOMM Life-Time Achievement Award, 2015 A.A.
+Michelson Award, ACM SIGCOMM Test of Time award 2006, CDAC-ACCS Foundation Award 2009, IISc Distinguished Alumnus Award 2014, WiMAX Forum Individual Contribution Award 2008, and ranks among the Most Cited Authors in Computer Science.
+Previously, he was one of the Co-founders of Nayna Networks, Inc - a next generation telecommunications systems company in San Jose, CA. He was a Senior Consulting Engineer at Digital Equipment Corporation in Littleton, Mass and then a professor of Computer and Information Sciences at Ohio State University in Columbus, Ohio.

-Prof. Jain has 14 patents, and has written 16 book chapters, 65+ journal and magazine papers and 110+ conference papers.
-Google Scholar lists over 21000+ citations to his publications.
+Jain has 14 patents, and has written 16 book chapters, 75+ journal and magazine papers and 120+ conference papers.
+Google Scholar lists over 27000+ citations to his publications.
 He is a co-inventor of the DECbit scheme, which has been implemented in various forms in DECnet, OSI, Frame Relay, and ATM Networks.